nikitavoloboev/data/docs/knowledge/knowledge.md

 - Take whatever you’re good at and just try to push your understanding deeper.
 - [Don’t assume it’s difficult until it is](https://news.ycombinator.com/item?id=10872970).
+- For knowledge, it's enough to know where the answers might lie.
+And how to apply knowledge to solve any problem.

 ## Links